faith-connect-biz/faith_connect_staging-/README.md

 ## 🔐 Authentication

 The application uses JWT-based authentication with:
+- **Partnership Number System**: Primary unique identifier for church members
 - Partnership number as username
 - Password-based authentication
 - Token refresh mechanism
 - Role-based access control (Community/Business users)

+### Partnership Number System

+Since this is a church-based platform, the partnership number serves as the primary unique identifier for all users:

+- **Unique Identification**: Each church member has a unique partnership number
+- **Authentication**: Used for login and account verification
+- **Community Connection**: Links users to their church membership
+- **Business Verification**: Helps verify business owners within the community

 ## 🎨 UI Components